Alabama Books: The Best Books Set in the Cotton State

 Book Summary

-This suspenseful novel is a twist on the Gothic classic Jane Eyre, which flips the script and shifts the power dynamic.
+The author has another thriller set in Alabama, The Wife Upstairs, which is a twist on the Gothic classic Jane Eyre, flipping the script and shifting the power dynamic.

 Book Girls’ Readers Rate This Book